 Getting Help

-- Contact our support team at [email protected] with details about the error
+- Contact our support team at support@meibel.ai with details

 - For SDK-specific issues, open an issue on GitHub